 To sustain the current momentum in E.V. sales, we need to ensure that a bigger share of population have access to E.V. charging infrastructure, both public and private charging points.

 Together, we’re building the biggest, decentralised and global network of Electric Vehicle Chargers.
 Our platform is designed in a way that anyone in the world can connect their E.V. charger and allow other people to use it.
-Like Airbnb, but for E.V. chargers.
+A platform for decentralised network of E.V. chargers.

 In the initial phase, GoChargeTech will integrate chargers that runs OCPP in few easy steps:

 - Add a charger to our network.

 - Select the availability time slots (when other users will be able to use it).